brent-blood/two-buttons/README.md

 I really should spend some more time with this to get it working with something other than my mac laptop but I'm lazy (hence needing something to read while exercising) and this was easy due to Applescript being so simple to use and the presence of a well-written Amazon Kindle app with lots of content.
-I could probably get this working with a Linux computer running on an arm SoC too via something like [xdotool](https://github.com/jordansissel/xdotool) but for now this is what I got.
+I could probably get this working with a Linux-powered arm SoC too via something like [xdotool](https://github.com/jordansissel/xdotool) but for now this is what I got.

 ## Code